City-of-Vantaa-SmartLab/Mobiilinutakortti/README.md

 Now you can login to admin-frontend with given credentials.

-## Note about production
+### Note about production

-When deploying application to production, endpoint should initially be open(remove the AuthGuards), and after creation of admin, it should be closed asap.
+When deploying application to production, endpoint should initially be open, and after creation of admin, it should be closed ASAP.
+The endpoint is toggled by environment variable `SUPER_ADMIN_FEATURES`.
+Set its value to "yes" to allow registering admins via the endpoint and unset the variable (or set as "no") to disable the endpoint afterwards.

+Note that in the task-definition.json the default value is "yes".
+Keep this in mind if you use the task definitions for production.

 ## Testing SMS functionality